lqr2018/jailbreak-defense/README.md

 # jailbreak-defense
-this is a repository for jailbreak attack and defense experiments
+This is a repository for jailbreak attack and defense experiments